-How Do Home Teeth Aligners Work?
+How Do At-Home Teeth Aligners Work?

-Home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle involved in traditional orthodontic treatment.
+At-home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle involved in traditional orthodontic treatment.
 But what does the process of home teeth alignment actually entail?

-To get the ball rolling, you’ll take impressions of your teeth using the kit your provider sends you (we’ll go over our recommended providers shortly).
+To get the ball rolling, you’ll take impressions of your teeth using the kit your provider sends you (or get an in-person scan in some cases).
 Then, you’ll mail the impressions back to them for one of their dentists to review.
-If the dentist in charge of your case determines that home aligners aren’t the right fit for you, the cost of this step (between $49–$99) is fully refundable.
-Some companies also offer the option of visiting a physical office to get your teeth scanned for free instead of buying a home impression kit.
+If the dentist in charge of your case determines that home aligners aren’t the right fit for you, the cost of this step (between $49–$99) is typically fully refundable.

 After this step, your provider will design a series of custom aligners based on your impressions, and send them to you within about one month.
 From there, it’s up to you to keep up with the treatment plan (wearing your aligners for the required amount of time each day, keeping up with oral hygiene, progressing through the series of aligners as prescribed) to make sure you get the results you were promised!

-Tooth gaps have a few potential causes, some more likely than others.
+Tooth spacing has a few potential causes, some more likely than others.
 Most often, it’s the result of disharmony between your jaw/gum size and your teeth size.
 Other times, childhood habits like thumb-sucking or tongue thrusting push teeth out of position and cause irregular spacing.
 These causes are usually confined to the teeth themselves, without complications elsewhere in the mouth or jaw, and are therefore quite responsive to home aligners.